@twentyone. After closing the previous premises in February 2019 new premises were extensively refurbished and we re-opened in June 2019.

-The Community Shop is delighted to accept donations of brick-a-brack, CD's, DVD's, books, cutlery, and crockery.
-Due to the limited storage space it is unable to sell items of clothing, and linens.
+The Community Shop is delighted to accept donations of clothing, brick-a-brack, small electrical household items books, cutlery, and crockery.
+Due to the limited storage space it is unable to accept or offer white goods or large furniture items

-It is open Mon - Fri from 10am until 2pm and on Sat -10am until 4pm.
+It is open Mon - Fri from 10.30am until 3pm and on Sat -10am until 4pm.
 Closed Sundays.
 We are volunteer run so please check our Facebook page for up to date information.